ludblaschikoff/WOOF/README.md

 # WOOF
-Scripts and filters used to analyze modern and ancient samples from the WOOF project.
+Scripts used to analyze modern and ancient samples from the WOOF project.